k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

        Open,Billing Issue

-  2. An example of a Select query with concatenated parameters:
+  2. An example of a SELECT query with concatenated parameters:

      - **SQLQuery:**